Randomized Block-Coordinate Optimistic Gradient Algorithms for Root-Finding Problems: Introduction.

-In deterministic methods for \eqref{eq:NE}, we often use a residual norm $\norms{Gx^k}$ to characterize an approximate solution $x^k$, making it difficult to adopt this analysis to RBC schemes, especially in accelerated variants (see Subsections~\ref{subsec:main_result1} and \ref{subsec:main_result2} for details).
+\textit{Limitation of convergence analysis.} In deterministic methods for \eqref{eq:NE}, we often use the residual norm $\norms{Gx^k}$ to characterize an approximate solution $x^k$, making it difficult to adapt this analysis to randomized block-coordinate (RBC) schemes, especially in accelerated variants.
 In fact, we can see from \cite{attouch2020convergence,yoon2021accelerated} that generalizing Nesterov's accelerated methods from convex optimization to root-finding problems is not straightforward, especially for explicit methods such as forward or gradient-type schemes.
 Apart from a momentum term, accelerated methods for \eqref{eq:NE} are often aided by a ``gradient'' correction term $Gx^k - Gx^{k-1}$, see \cite{tran2022connection} as an example.
-Recent attempt on designing deterministic accelerated methods for monotone inclusions and monotone VIPs has been made such as in \cite{attouch2020convergence,chen2017accelerated,kim2021accelerated,mainge2021fast,tran2021halpern}.
+Recent attempts on designing deterministic accelerated methods for monotone inclusions and monotone VIPs have been made such as in \cite{attouch2020convergence,chen2017accelerated,kim2021accelerated,mainge2021fast,tran2021halpern}.
 These algorithms often achieve faster convergence rates than their classical counterparts on an appropriate residual norm.
-This research direction also motivates us to develop new RBC methods for both \eqref{eq:NE} and \eqref{eq:FedNI}.
+However, it remains unclear if one can still adapt the theoretical analysis of these algorithms to BC methods for \eqref{eq:NE} and \eqref{eq:FedNI}.